pablodecm/phd_thesis/src/101_chapter_1.md

 most of the known proposed theoretical models are either extensions of the SM or its associated predictions can be effectively reduced to those of the SM at the energy range current being explored in particle physics experiments.
-The set of alternative that have been proposed is too substantial to be exhaustively listed here, especially given that many of the alternatives include additional free parameters that greatly modify the expected
+The set of alternatives that have been proposed is too substantial to be exhaustively listed here, especially given that many of the alternatives include additional free parameters that greatly modify the expected